open-wc/open-wc/packages/testing/README.md

   },
   ```

-For more details, pls see [testing-karma](https://open-wc.org/testing/testing-karma.html)
+For more details, please see [testing-karma](https://open-wc.org/testing/testing-karma.html).

 ## Automating Tests via Browserstack
-To be production ready you should run tests in all the browsers you wish to support.
+To make sure your project is production ready, we recommend running tests in all the browsers you want to support.
-Usually you do not have access to all of them locally so a service like [browserstack](https://www.browserstack.com/) can help make sure everything is covered.
+If you do not have access to all browsers, we recommend using a service like [Browserstack](https://www.browserstack.com/) to make sure your project works as intended.

-This step connects the automatic karma runner with browserstack.
+The following step connects the automatic karma runner with browserstack.

 ::: tip Note
 Already part of `yo open-wc:testing`